 At one point, SSDs were a fairly niche market.
 However, the prices of SSDs have dropped considerably over the past few years.
 Today, an SSD is a must for any system, and even the cheapest SSDs are multiple times faster than a hard disk drive.
 Whether you’re building a desktop or buying a laptop, you’ll want it to have an SSD.
-To help you make an informed buying decision, we have created a guide containing the 20 best cheap SSDs.
-Furthermore, you may be able to get these SSDs cheaper thanks to Black Friday and Cyber Monday deals.
+Therefore, to help you make an informed buying decision, we have reviewed the 20 best cheap SSDs deals.

 Top 20 Cheap Solid State Drives (categorized by capacity):

 SATA vs M.2 SSD – what’s the difference?

 Modern SSDs are extremely fast.
 They’re so fast, in fact, that the limiting factor is more often the SATA connection that has been around forever, for both hard drives and solid-state drives.
 To avoid this limit, modern SSDs often come in an M.2 form factor.

 The form factor is the most obvious difference.
 A SATA SSD on the outside looks just like a 2.5” hard drive.
 However, an M.2 drive is much smaller and lighter, taking up much less space.
 This is why M.2 drives are often preferred in slim and light laptops, such as ultrabooks.

 Next, we have the speed.
 One thing to note, though, is that there are still SSDs in the M.2 form factor that works at SATA speeds.
 If you want a speed advantage, you should be looking at NVMe drives, such as Samsung’s much appraised 970 Pro lineup.
 NVMe SSDs are much faster than SATA SSDs.